CarlsonCarlson/grahamBot/README.md

 (for public utilities) debt should not exceed 2x the equity (what does this mean)
 ### Price filters
+Price should not be more than 20 times the average earnings of the past 5 years (source: intelligent investor)<br>
+graham suggests not more than 25 times the average earnings if those earnings are from a depression/recession period <br>
-Price should not be more than 15 times the average earnings of the past 3 years
+price should not be more than 15 times the average earnings of the past 3 years (source: intelligent investor summary)<br>

 Price to book ratio should be no more than 1.5